akshay2102/Tab-Overflow/README.md

 ## Add-Ons:
 - Sorting tabs
-  - By Relevance (Using Artificial Neural Networks)
+  - By Relevance (Using Artificial Neural Networks - for training, we created our own dataset)
   - Alphabetically
 - Dark Mode for better readability
 - Share Activities